shreyasikhar/GraphQL/consuming-graphQL-with-reactjs.md

 export default GetUsers;
 ```
-This component will fetch the users from graphql endpoint and render it when component is called.

 ### 4. Mutating the data
+This component will create the new user on our graphql endpoint.
 ```js
 import React, { useState } from 'react';
 import { useMutation, gql } from '@apollo/client';